AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/remove-from-flow.md

 >[!NOTE]
 >
->You can choose a specific smart campaign, or choose "this campaign" in the **Campaign** drop-down to select the campaign you're physically in at the time.
+>You can choose a specific smart campaign, or choose "this campaign" in the **[!UICONTROL Campaign]** drop-down to select the campaign you're physically in at the time.

 >[!NOTE]
 >